 The goal of Fire Services is to protect the life and property of citizens and businesses from fire and other hazards.
 There are three primary fire safety activities provided in communities.
-Specific objectives include:

 - Public education and fire prevention

 - Fire safety standards and enforcement

 - Emergency response